digitaltwinconsortium/ManufacturingOntologies/README.md

 Now click on Workloads in the Azure Arc page and wait for the UA Cloud Publisher to be deployed on your cluster.

-In this scenario, Ua Cloud Publisher will store it settings in the cloud in your Azure Storage account.
+In this scenario, UA Cloud Publisher will store it settings in the cloud in your Azure Storage account.
 Once deployment completes, open the UA Cloud Publisher UI via https://localhost on your on-premises Windows VM and configure its settings.

 #### Replacing the Production Line Simulation with a Real Production Line